 You know when you find something in your pocket that you picked up then forgot about?
 Familiar but unknown, a wee treasure, your fingers feel around its surfaces, its edges.
 Not until you pull it out of your pocket and see it in your hand do you know what it is.
 Sarah Kudirka’s paintings have long been about exploring the shapes and edges of stuff, kind of like that.

-Described by art critic Jan Patience as “work that is beautiful, layered and thoughtful” these finely worked, exquisitely calm, semi-abstract oil paintings are about compassion and the concept of belonging.
+Described by art critic Jan Patience as “work that is beautiful, layered and thoughtful” these finely worked, exquisitely calm, semi-abstract oil paintings touch on human compassion, ideas of sharing space and belonging.
 Overtly handmade, Kudirka's work is characteristically incised, scraped, oft-obliterated, deeply textured, colourful surfaces.
 She paints in oils mainly on linen panels but also overlays colour sketches onto Polaroid instant film snaps and found objects.

-The artist's semi-abstract practice has always been distinctively low-tech for over 30 years – she pulls things apart and rebuilds them iteratively.
-Her ‘trashed canvases’ method is a fun, noisy, violent, extended process but one that yields her surface textures of tactile softness.
+The artist's semi-abstract practice has been distinctively low-tech for over 30 years – working iteratively with paint, she pulls things apart and rebuilds.
+Her ‘trashed canvases’ method is a fun, risky, violent, extended process but one that yields her surface textures of tactile softness.

 In Kudirka's latest works bowl/boat forms and shell-like swirls bring to mind the age-old human story of journeying across oceans and the gathering and sharing of food.
 Inspired by the artist’s sketches of tideline pebbles and shells, they whisper of beach days, staring in rockpools, skimming stones at the water’s edge and playing in sand dunes.
 Behind it is also the idea that in ancient times oceans were a conduit not a barrier to the movement of people.

-Sarah makes pictures iteratively, over months and even years.
-Each has its own object memory as she revisits old canvases, ripping them apart to achieve her distinctive handmade surfaces.
+Sarah makes pictures iteratively, over months and sometimes years.
+Each has its own object memory as she revisits old canvases, ripping them apart to achieve her distinctive surfaces.
 They are created meticulously from expanses of colour, intricate repeated brushstrokes, and repeated layering, trashing, glazing and wiping back.

-Recent shows in Scotland include Tatha Gallery, Edinburgh Macmillan, South Block Project Space, Glasgow Contemporary Art Fair and Art Car Boot Sale with Patricia Fleming Gallery.
+Recent shows in Scotland include exhibitions at Stallan Brand, Tatha Gallery, Kirkcudbright Galleries, Smithy Gallery, South Block Project Space, The Briggait and Art Car Boot Sale Glasgow at SWG3/Patricia Fleming Gallery.

 As a creative consultant, Sarah had a decade-long affiliation with Arup, the built environment engineering firm.
 As their inhouse global artist, working with Sir John Sorrell, Sarah developed "The Penguin Pool" from concept to being a successful global events series in 15 major cities worldwide.
 At Arup she also devised and piloted her "Working Without a Brief" visual thinking training course for designers and other staff.